Pop Life (song): Releases

 The song was released in two extended versions.
 The UK 12" single version is a 9-minute extension of the tune, and ends with a similar synth sound as the beginning.
 The US received a "Fresh Dance Mix", which is a remix (by Sheila E.) that included some portions of the longer UK version.
 It clocks in at 6:16, and was included on the 2006 compilation album, Ultimate.

 The US B-side of the track was "Hello", written quickly as a response to those who criticized Prince's lack of participation in the "We Are the World" event.
 The angry lyrics lambaste the prying media and false friendships, and is driven by a pulsing beat.
 The extended version of the song ends with a spoken word by Prince, which contain some self-humor about his high-heeled shoes.
 The UK B-side was "Girl", which the US had as the B-side of "America".

 Reception

 Cashbox called it a "much more of a substantial offering — lyrically and musically — than [Prince's previous single] 'Raspberry Beret,'" saying that it "takes a look at the myths of the pop world and aspirations to that world."

+Music Video

+The first-ever official music video for the song was released to Prince's official YouTube November 8, 2025.
+It was directed by Kii Arens with animation done by Eben Zboch.